muratk3n/thirdwave/en/README.md

 once that country gets stronger, everyone in the region will freak out, and call the superpower for help (as they should).

 CH doesnt have to play this game.
-Work on yiour pluralism, democracy.
+Work on your pluralism, democracy.

 ---